garylirocks/quickrefs/datadog.markdown

 - Audit trail: config changes, API key updates, etc
   - 90 days if enabled in your org, otherwise 24 hours

 ### Processes

-By default, the agent do not collect process-level metrics, you need to enable it with `process.d/conf.yaml`

-It could collect metrics like:
+#### Live Processes

+- Enable it in `datadog.yaml`
+- Monitor all running processes
+- Does not support Unix (IBM AIX)

+#### Process checks

+- Enable in `conf.d/process.d`
+- Specify which processes to monitor by PID file or command string matching
+- Collects metrics like
+  - `system.processes.number` number of processes
   - `system.processes.cpu.pct`
-- `system.processes.ioread_bytes`
   - `system.processes.threads`
   - `system.processes.run_time.avg` (The average running time of all instances of this process)

 ## Monitor